 The safety of the Indianapolis Zoo staff, volunteers, guests and community is a top priority and we are taking appropriate action to limit the spread of COVID-19.
 As a result, we will reschedule the April 4 Paint Out Day and are working diligently to find a new date later in the year.

 During the Naturally Inspired Paint Out, you can experience the Zoo through the eyes of artists — both humans and animals!

 Each spring, the Zoo invites a group of juried artists to make art “en plein air” (outdoors) at Naturally Inspired Paint Out Day.
 This signature Zoo event is a great opportunity to showcase your talents in front of thousands of Zoo patrons while also supporting the Zoo’s mission of animal conservation.

 During this annual event, artists transform a blank canvas or a hunk of clay into a truly extraordinary work of art inspired by the natural world, right here at the Indianapolis Zoo and White River Gardens.

 This year’s Paint Out Day activities will complement the ongoing festivities that are part of the Zoo’s brand new xZOOberance spring festival, celebrating nature, performing arts, animals and more.
 Come to the Bicentennial Pavilion from 10-11:30am to show off your creative side during hands-on art activities guided by Keller Illustrations from 10-11:30am at The Perch.

-After the paintings have dried and been professionally framed by The Great Frame Up Broad Ripple & Downtown, they are displayed for the summer in the Schaefer Rotunda at White River Gardens.
+After the artworks are complete and been professionally framed by The Great Frame Up Downtown, come and see them on display throughout the summer in the Schaefer Rotunda at White River Gardens.
 Plus, you also get to enjoy the works of some of our more artistically inclined animals.
 Who knows — you may see a penguin Picasso, a walrus Warhol, an elephant Escher and many others!